sriramlab/FAME/pipeline/README.md

 Given:
 - A PLINK `.bim` genotype file,
-- A significant hit index (i.e., a SNP index in the BIM file),
+- A significant hit index (i.e., a SNP relative index in the bim file),
 - A phenotype label,
-- An LD region definition file (e.g., from LDetect),
+- An LD region definition file (fake LD info file provided, the original LD block info can be downloaded at (here)[https://bitbucket.org/nygcresearch/ldetect-data/src/master/]),
 - An optional list of significant hits,

 The script produces: